How to Simplify 6/9: A thorough look to Fraction Reduction

 Method 1: Finding the Greatest Common Divisor (GCD)

 The most efficient way to simplify a fraction is to find the greatest common divisor (GCD) of the numerator and the denominator.
-The GCD is the largest number that divides both the numerator and denominator without leaving a remainder.
+On top of that, the GCD is the largest number that divides both the numerator and denominator without leaving a remainder.
 Once you find the GCD, you divide both the numerator and the denominator by it to obtain the simplified fraction.

 Let's apply this to 6/9: